 Mathematics A.-Four hours per week.
-Algebra: Woodcock's Algebra.
+Algebra: Wells's New Higher Algebra.
 Fundamental principles, factors, equations of the first degree of one and more than one unknown quantity, fractions, evolution, involution, theory of exponents, the solution of problems.
+This course covers the first 200 pages in the abovenamed text-book.
 Assistant Professor Woodcock.

 Mathematics B.-Four hours per week.
 Algebra: Chapters 20-23 of Wells's New Higher Algebra.
-Theory of exponents, radicals, equations involving radicals and of the second degree, the solution of problems.
+Theory of exponents, radicals, equations involving radicals and of the second degree. the solution of problems.
 Geometry, fiirst five books of Wentworth's New Plane and Solid Geometry.
 Mathematical induction and deduction.
 The solution of original problems.
 Assistant Professor Woodcock.